felixgunawan/safe-step/README.md

 }
 ```

+## Features
+- Recover from panic (will convert panic to error)
+- Ability to set max timeout for all async functions execution

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.